pywbem/pywbemtools/docs/settingsandconfiguration.rst

   =====  ===========================================================================

-Once the complete script file has been created, tab-completion activation is completed by sourcing the complete script file to notify the shellof the complete file each time a terminal is opened.
+Once the complete script file has been created, tab-completion activation is completed by sourcing the complete script file to notify the shell of the complete file each time a terminal is opened.
 For example as follows:

 .. code-block:: text